 You don’t want to bring over no-longer necessary information into the new website.
 For example, over the years some information I’ve had on my website became outdated.
 So after confirming it was longer relevant I deleted the information.

 This leads me to the next area you should consider for your eCommerce website redesign.

 Revisit your SEO goals

-You may have placed quite a bit of effort into your SEO.
-If you are ranking well for targetted keywords you’ll want to make sure that stays intact.
+You may have placed more effort into your SEO.
+If you are ranking well for targeted keywords, you’ll want to make sure that stays intact.

 Along with SEO, you have other important numbers to consider.

 Know your key numbers